Academic Support and Achievement Program

 The AHS Academic Support and Achievement Program believes that all undergraduate students, given the academic and social support they need, can graduate and achieve all that they hope.
 ASAP is not only a tutoring center; it is a place where Applied Health Sciences students come together and build a community.

-ASAP was a college initiative lead by Dr. Sandra Strome in 2005 to support undergraduate students in the kinesiology program (formally known as movement science) and provide them an east campus space.
+ASAP was a college initiative lead by Dr. Sandra Strome in 2005 to support undergraduate students in the movement science program and provide them an east campus space.
+Since then, we have grown to support all programs in the College of Applied Health Sciences.
 The program has continued to strive toward helping these students achieve both academic and personal success in their pursuit of their professional careers.

 Why come to ASAP?